secondo-database/secondo/README.md

 cd bin && ./SecondoMonitor -s          # start the database server cd Javagui && ./sgui                   # start the GUI
 ```

-SQL support in the GUI no longer needs a separate optimizer server: the kernel server
-runs the optimizer itself.
-Enable it with `ENABLE_OPTIMIZER` in `Javagui/gui.cfg` (or via
-the GUI's Optimizer ▸ Enable menu).

 `Javagui` shows query results in viewers — including a spatial viewer that renders points,
 lines and regions, and animates moving objects.